Abdulbasit4422/Teeb_1.0/README.md

-# HIV Health Guidance Chatbot - Data Science Africa 2025 Practicum
+# HIV Health Guidance Chatbot With RAG

 Welcome to the HIV Health Guidance Chatbot project! 🎉 This practicum is designed to demonstrate how to build a helpful chatbot using Large Language Models (LLMs), vector databases, and Streamlit for the user interface.